SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/NetInsight_Nimbra.md

 Typically, this connector is used together with the **NetInsight Nimbra Application Manager** for the monitoring and controlling of the services between different Nimbra nodes.

-**Important!!!**
+**Important - DCF update from version 4.1.3.1**

 From version 4.1.3.1 onwards, the unique identifier of the DCF interfaces will be replaced with the DTM name instead of the instance.
-This means if you update the driver from the older version to 4.1.3.1, the DCF connections could be duplicated and remain in the driver.
-Please make sure to update the driver by using the latest *NetInsight Nimbra Package*.
-Please use the automation script *"DCF Clean Nimbra Connections* to clean up the obsolete DCF links after all elements are restarted, and then please restart the **NetInsight Nimbra Manager** to re-initialize the DCF links.
-Alternatively, you can also installed the automation script *"DCF Clean Nimbra Connections* mannually and execute it after updated to version 4.1.3.1.
+If the driver was updated from the older version to 4.1.3.1, the DCF connections could be duplicated and remain in the driver.
+Please update the driver using the latest *NetInsight Nimbra Package*, and use the automation script *"DCF Clean Nimbra Connections* to clean up the obsolete DCF links after all elements are restarted.
+Alternatively, you can manually install the automation script *"DCF Clean Nimbra Connections*, and execute it after updating to version 4.1.3.1.

 ## About